Brendonovich/webdirections-2023/slides.md

 - Can then get the field's state and render the error!

 *click*

-- Notice that we override the `name` field of the component's props, since `name` is now required for use in `getFieldState`.

 - While we're here, lets do something about...